 We have observational protocols that measure performance in real-time and in lapsed-time.
 These protocols are monitored continuously to maintain optimal levels of intra- and inter-observer reliability.
 We are mindful also of the threats to the internal and external validity to our work in single case studies (Kratochwill and Levin, 2015) and have a continuous, independent audit of our methods, findings and advice.

-We are sensitive to the intelligence augmentation (Engelbart, 1962) potential of our work in an age increasingly challenged and changed by artificial intelligence.
+We are sensitive to the intelligence augmentation (Engelbart, 1962) potential of our work in an age increasingly challenged and changed by artificial intelligence (Ito, 2018; Wallace, 2019; Winslow, 2019).
 Our qualitative approach is designed to be a symbiotic connection (Licklider, 1960) between our partners as sentient humans and the potential of machine learning to provide insights to support behavioural change (Cook, 2017).
-Our work has an affinity with the sentiments expressed by Ross Goodwin (2016)
+Our work has an affinity with the sentiments expressed by Ross Goodwin (2016):

 and The Economist (2018)”the first step towards ensuring the fairness of the new information age is to understand that it is not data that are valuable.
 It is you”.

 Our methods are constantly on the move.
-Like Monika Buscher and John Urry (2009), we are mindful allowing ourselves to be moved by, and to move with, our partners, and aspire to be tuned into how people, objects, information and ideas move and are mobilised in interaction with others.
-In doing so, we aspire to examine performance up-close and employ a range of methods and resources to “generate insights from complex social spaces and practices” (Williamson, 2018).
+Like Monika Buscher and John Urry (2009), we are mindful of allowing ourselves to be moved by, and to move with, our partners, and aspire to be tuned into how people, objects, information and ideas move and are mobilised in interaction with others.
+In doing so, we aspire to examine performance up-close and employ a range of methods and resources to “generate insights from complex social spaces and practices” (Williamson, 2018), and the insights to be gained from digital learning networks (Agresta, 2019).

 Risk, Vulnerability and Opportunity